csparpa/pyowm/pyowm/docs/air-pollution-api-usage-examples.md

 If you want to know if an Ozone measurement refers to the future - aka: is a forecast - wth respect to the current timestamp, then use the `is_forecast()` method

+### Querying Nitrogen dioxide (NO2) and Sulfur Dioxide (SO2) data
+This works exactly as for O2 adata - please refer to that bit of the docs